 The Ranging MAC Configuration field if present shall be set as per 10.38.9.3.11.

+The NB Channel field if present carries the index of one of the NB channels defined in 11.1.3.15.

 The Block Index field if present shall be set as per 10.38.9.3.19.

 The Round Index field if present shall be set as per 10.38.9.3.20.

+Either the NB Channel Map field or the NB Channel field may be present in the Message Content field in the One-to-many Poll Compact frame when the Message Control field value is 0x70, but not both.
+The NB Channel Map field may be present when the Long Term Parameters Update field is set to one, while the NB Channel field may be present when the Long Term Parameters Update field is set to zero.

 …